openalea/core/README.md

 # Description

-OpenAlea.Core is able to discover and manage packages and logical components, build and evaluate dataflows and Generate final applications
+OpenAlea.Core is able to discover and manage packages and logical components, build and evaluate dataflows and generate final applications

 # Authors